What is WordPress?

 By contrast, tags are optional and are usually more specific to the post.
 Continuing the semiotics example, we could tag posts with Roland Barthes each time the theorist appears in an article.
 However, most themes come with an effective search function which achieves the same result.
 Just click the magnifying glass at the top of the screen to try out this ubiquitous feature.

-You can find out more about organising posts in our guide to adding and editing categories in WordPress.
+Again, you can find out more about organising posts in our guide to adding and editing categories in WordPress.

 Lots of people use WordPress to learn the basics of publishing content online.
 In fact, you can sign-up for a free (but limited) website with wordpress.com and start communicating with the world right away.
 Or you can host WordPress locally on your own computer to get a better understanding of the software’s full potential.
 It’s a bit tricky but this tutorial by Envato tuts+ can help.